backdrop-contrib/aggregator/README.md

 Aggregator
 ======================

-Aggregate RSS feeds and publish them in a River of News format or in a block.
+Aggregate RSS feeds and publish them in a River of News format.
+To add blocks, use the Views module, for which a plugin is provided.

 Installation
 ------------